katia317/CSO/README.md

 - VDS hours are included in the annual maximum of 1,200 hours, monthly maximum of 115, and 5 hour daily maximum for any combination of day programs.
 - VDS is limited to 45 hours per month and 520 hours per year.
 </details>

+## Vocational Rehabilitation Services (VRS) from DRS
+Vocational Rehabilitation Services help people with disabilities find and keep jobs.
+These services help people find jobs or get ready to work.
+They also make sure that people have the supports they need to stay on the job.
+VR services can include:
+- Applying for jobs
+- Identifying a desired job
+- Preparing for job interviews
+- Answering questions about the job interview process
+- Paying for job training
+- Paying for school to prepare for a job

+DRS offers specialized VR services for people who are:
+- Blind or Visually Impaired
+- Deaf or Hard of Hearing
+- Hispanic or Latino with disabilities